cosmoosic/cc-star/README.md

 Learn to write your own text adventure game (in an hour) with Adventuron: https://adventuron.io/documentation/tutorial-a.html

+## Booklet

+Compile with ```pdflatex main.tex``` in the booklet folder.
+Gives a full walkthrough of the game puzzles, as well as some background information.

 ## Credits

 Made with love by the OK Feather/Cosmoose crew.
 Music is DHXP, pixel graphics by Woolion, programming by E and Dova Lin, and some help from Woolion.
-Special Thank You to all our Playtesters: Mélanie the shadowy but benevolent figure, ...
-(TODO)
+Special Thank You to all our Playtesters: Mélanie the shadowy but benevolent figure, Daphne our reliable AI member, and everybody else who helped improve the game.

 ## Jam Submissions Comments